-For loan receivables, the Group mitigates credit risk by credit protection provided by guarantors and by collaterals against loan receivables and interest receivables such as properties located in Hong Kong.
+For loan receivables, the Group mitigates credit risk by credit protection provided by collaterals such as properties located in Hong Kong and/or guarantors.
 Individual risk limits are set based on the value of collaterals provided by customers and internal or external ratings in accordance with limits set by the management.